den-wdi-2/intro-ruby/readme.md

 We're gonna use PRY, our interactive Ruby shell tool, so we can type some Ruby commands and see exactly what happens in real time, and you can follow along and code.

-Open up your terminal, and from anywhere, type `gem install pry` then type `pry`
+Open up your terminal, and from anywhere, type `gem install pry`.

+Then type `pry`.

 To recap:
 - What is Ruby?